-HPN and its Groups do not encourage or reward employees or downstream entities conducting UM review activities for issuing denials of coverage or service.
+HPN and its Groups do not encourage or reward employees or downstream entities conducting UM review activities for issuing denials of medically necessary and appropriate services when contractually covered.
 HPN also promotes appropriate utilization and discourages under-utilization or barriers to care and services.

-HPN's and its Groups' compensation to providers, employees and other individuals conducting utilization review does not contain incentives, direct or indirect, to approve, deny, reduce, limit, delay, or discontinue the provision of or payment for the delivery of any medically necessary services to any member.
+HPN's and its Groups' compensation to providers, employees and other individuals conducting utilization review does not contain incentives, direct or indirect, to approve, deny, reduce, limit, delay, or discontinue the provision of or payment for the delivery of any medically necessary covered services to any member or groups of members with similar medical conditions.
 Utilization-related decision making is based on the individual clinical needs of the member, benefit availability, medical appropriateness of care and service, and existence of coverage.
 UM decisions are subject to the evidence of coverage and benefits contractually provided by the health plan to members.